juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 Provide a host directory to store all BELA's files.
 This directory must provide durability equivalent to Amazon EFS and must have a backup procedure enabled.

+This host directory will be mounted as volume `\bela-data` in the BELA container below.

+**Docker variant:**
-Make the host directory accessible to the BELA container user:
+Make the host directory accessible to the BELA container using group 0.
 ```bash
    HOST_DIRECTORY=\your-host-directory
    chgrp -R 0 $HOST_DIRECTORY  &&  chmod -R g+rwX $HOST_DIRECTORY
 ```
-Setting ownership to group 0 like that is Openshift's secure way of allowing access to a container running with a non-root user.
-It is also compatible with Docker, Kubernetes, etc.

-This host directory will be mounted as volume `\bela-data` in the BELA container below.
+**Kubernetes variant**: Use the security context `fsGroup` setting with any non-zero group id.

+**Openshift variant**: Volume access is automatically enabled by the SCC (Security Context Constraints) system.

 > [!CAUTION]
 > **The container must be configured as a single instance.** No more than one container can access the same file directory.
 The container cannot be configured for horizontal scaling.
 On Kubernetes, Openshift, etc, use the ReadWriteOnce access mode.